jmvr37/Pong-project/README.md

 # Skills Learned

-### The pong game was built using differents technologies like HTML and Js, we started using Js constructor classes to built it. i learned more how to use functions and classes to build games. i also learned about svg images and how control them.
+### The pong game was built using differents technologies like HTML and Js, we started using Js constructor classes to built it.
+I learned more how to use functions and classes to build games.
+I also learned about svg images and how control them.

 # Browser Support